Configuration

 auto_cast¶

-Auto cast is the ability of using tokens to specify the type casting for settings variables.
+Auto cast is the ability of using special tokens to cast settings variables.

 ex: @format {env[HOME]}